erikringsmuth/requirejs-router/readme.md

 ## activeRoute
 A reference to the active route.
 Example: `{path: '/home', moduleId: 'home/homeView'}`

+## loadCurrentRoute()
+Tells the router to load the module for the current route.
+This is called by the default `on('statechange', onStateChangeHandler)` any time a hashchange or popstate event is fired.

 ## testRoute(route, [url])
 Compares the route against the current URL.
 Returns `true` if it matches, `false` otherwise.

-## loadCurrentRoute()
-Tells the router to load the module for the current route.
-This is called by the `on('statechange', onStateChangeHandler)` any time a hashchange or popstate event is triggered.

 ## on('statechange', onStateChangeHandler)
-Called when a hashchange or popstate event is triggered. `init()` sets up a default `statechange` event handler that calls `loadCurrentRoute()`.
-You can pass an option to `init()` to override this if you need to write your own `statechange` handler to do something before `loadCurrentRoute()` is called.
+Called when a hashchange or popstate event is fired. `init()` sets up a default `statechange` event handler that calls `loadCurrentRoute()`.
+You can pass an option to `init()` to override this if you need to write your own `statechange` handler to do custom logic before `loadCurrentRoute()` is called.

 ## fire(eventName, [arg1, [arg2]])
 Manually fire an event.
+The router fires `statechange` and `routeload` events. `statechange` is called when the browser fires a `hashchange` or `popstate`. `routeload` is called when the router finishes loading a module for a route.
+Use `routeload` to render your view.

 ## off(eventName, eventHandler)
 Remove an event handler.
+If you want remove an event handler you need to keep a reference to it so you can tell router.off() with the original event handler.

 ## How to use
 There is only one instance of the router.
 Using RequireJS to load the router in multiple modules will always load the same router.